YosBD/force-ssl/README.md

 # force-ssl

+A fork of Meteor 'force ssl' package which does not requires "ROOT_URL".
+It simply adds https to the original url.
+Supporting multiple domains handled by the same meteor server!!!

 This package, part of [Webapp](https://www.meteor.com/webapp), causes Meteor to redirect insecure connections (HTTP) to a secure URL (HTTPS).
 Use this package to ensure that communication to the server